The airplane of the future might have synthetic spider silk inside it

 Airbus has set up a partnership with AMSilk, a German manufacturer that claims to be the first industrial supplier of synthetic silk biopolymers.
 AMSilk’s Biosteel is produced in a lab and designed to mimic the flexibility and uncanny strength of spider silk.
 The closed-loop, bacterial fermentation process for making Biosteel does not require either fossil fuels or high temperatures, making it both energy-efficient and sustainable.
 With Airbus, AMSilk will be working closely to develop a prototype composite material–made of Biosteel fiber and resin–which they hope to debut in 2019, says AMSilk CEO Jens Klein.

 Biosteel has generated buzz over the past couple years, since it debuted in a biodegradable Adidas shoe.
-Athletic-wear companies have been flocking to the material because of its lightweight and durable properties, and sustainable fashion designer Stella McCartney has incorporated it into her products.
+Athletic-wear companies have been flocking to the material because of its lightweight and durable properties.
 AMSilk also has a partnership with a health company, which is using its biofabricated silk to develop a safer coating for medical implants–because the material is derived from a natural protein, human bodies accept it more readily than they do synthetic polymers.

 But it’s quite a leap to go from these fashion and medical applications to airplanes.
 The timeline for seeing Biosteel in actual flying airplanes is still unclear, since it’s contingent on the prototyping process, but Airbus is eager to prove that the aviation industry can integrate more sustainable materials into construction.